systemslab/popper-paper/paper/paper.md

 However, Popper is not perfect.
 Obvious issues such as the lack of resources, either due to the use of special hardware or the unavailability of extreme-scale allocations, have to be resolved before a Popperized experiment is re-executed.
-Nevertheless, having access to the original experiment and all associated artifacts is extremely valuable.
-Additionally, in some cases, the choice one selects to package an experiment might affect its reproducibility such as in cases where VMs introduce ineligible overheads.
+Additionally, in some cases, the choice of a tool might affect the validation of results, for example such as in cases where VMs introduce ineligible overheads.

+![Scalability of GassyFS as the number of nodes in the GASNet cluster increases.
+The workload in question compiles Git. (source: goo.gl/gd15XN).
+](experiments/gassyfs/git-multinode.png){#fig:gassyfs-git}

-## DevOps Skills as a Professional Investment
+## DevOps Skills as Professional Development

 While the learning curve for the DevOps toolkit is steep, having these as part of the skillset of students or researchers-in-training can only improve their curriculum.
 Since industry as well as many industrial and national laboratories have embraced the DevOps practice (or are in the process of embracing it), making use of these tools improves their prospects of future employment.
+In our view, the DevOps toolkit is analogous to those employed by scientists in other domains (e.g. a bioscience toolkit) and, as such, in order to be successful as a researcher, one has to master their use.

 ## Automated Reproducibility Validation